GOD'S PRESENCE IN OUR LIVES

 closer, trusting relationship with him.
 The truth is that many

 Christians never completely take that step; never attaining the deep relationship that God wants to have with each of us.
-These people also miss out on the level of contentment and freedom that God intends us to enjoy.
+These people can miss out on the level of contentment and freedom that God intends us to enjoy in life.
 But, it is up to each of us to take that step if and when we feel we are ready.
+All I can say in encouragement is it is worth it!

 outcomes of faith, and their verification from other believers, God not only proves that he exists within our lives but will also make his presence all the more purposeful, beneficial and thereby obvious when we do choose to enter into a deep, trusting and committed relationship